babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 ## How to manage notifications?

-Slack notifications are great to make sure we don't miss anything important.
-However, when they are very frequent they can disturb our work and our productivity.
+Slack notifications are great way to make sure we don't miss anything important.
+However, when they are very frequent they can disturb our work and productivity.

 There are a few tips to try to reduce the number of notifications to the ones that really matter to you: